SublimeCodeIntel/SublimeCodeIntel/README.rst

 What's New
 ----------

+v2.0:
++ SublimeCodeIntel's openkomodo codeintel engine updated.
+The new codeintel is faster and more reliable.

++ Binary files for Linux, Windows and Mac OS X updated.

++ Shortcuts for jump to definition have changed.
+  For Linux:
+    super+click = Jump to definition
+    ctrl+super+alt+Up = Jump to definition
+    ctrl+super+alt+Left = Go back

+  For Mac OS X:
+    alt+click = Jump to definition
+    ctrl+super+alt+Up = Jump to definition
+    ctrl+super+alt+Left = Go back

+  For Mac OS X:
+    alt+click = Jump to definition
+    ctrl+super+alt+Up = Jump to definition
+    ctrl+super+alt+Left = Go back

+- PHP bugs fixed.

+- Stability improved (Should no longer use 100% CPU.)

 v1.3 (20-12-2011):

-* This build should fix many of the problems seen in Linux systems.
++ This build should fix many of the problems seen in Linux systems.

-* Libraries for Linux rebuilt with libpcre statically (libpcre bundled for Linux builds).
+- Libraries for Linux rebuilt with libpcre statically (libpcre bundled for Linux builds).

-* ``calltip()`` is now thread safe (which caused some strange behavior in Linux where Sublime Text 2 ended up being unresponsive).
+- ``calltip()`` is now thread safe (which caused some strange behavior in Linux where Sublime Text 2 ended up being unresponsive).

 v1.2 (18-12-2011):

++ Added palette commands to disable/enable the plugin in many ways.

++ Added ``codeintel_live_disabled_languages`` and fixed ``codeintel_live`` to disable SublimeCodeIntel live autocomplete mode.

++ Support for new completion settings in Sublime Text 2 Build 2148.

-* JavaScript support improved (it's now much nicer with the CPU).
++ JavaScript support improved (it's now much nicer with the CPU).

-* CSS files support much improved (thanks to Jon's new features in autocomplete).
++ CSS files support much improved (thanks to Jon's new features in autocomplete).

-* Added palette commands to disable/enable the plugin in many ways.

-* Added ``codeintel_live_disabled_languages`` and fixed ``codeintel_live`` to disable SublimeCodeIntel live autocomplete mode.

-* Smarter language detection and fallbacks.
++ Smarter language detection and fallbacks.

-* Improved autocomplete triggering, should now respond better.
++ Improved autocomplete triggering, should now respond better.

-* Support for new completion settings in Sublime Text 2 Build 2148.

 License